SchwarzIT/onyx/apps/showcase/content/en/components/05.data/data-grid/index.md

 ## Build a custom feature

 Features are the fundamental building blocks that power the data grid.
-They are used internally to implement core data grid functionality and build-in features but can also be used to extend the data grid with custom functionality.
+They are used internally to implement core data grid functionality and built-in features but can also be used to extend the data grid with custom functionality.
 This means that **every functionality** available for the data grid, can be implemented/used within a feature.

-Using features has powerful benefits:
+Using the feature API has powerful benefits:

 <steps>